Lap Band Complications and RisksStart Assessment

 Ineffective Weight Loss (at least 25-43% of patients) and Weight Regain

 One of the key Lap BandTM problems that surgical techniques have not been able to address is weight regain.
 Gastric band surgery typically results in less weight loss than other bariatric procedures, and patients are more likely to experience weight regain.
 One large study found that patients who kept their band for 14 years experienced significant weight regain.
 Over this time period, their average durable weight loss was only 15% of their unhealthy body weight.
 A majority of patients are not able to sustain their weight loss after this surgery, and your BMI is unlikely to shrink to a level consistent with long-term health.

 Additionally, many Colorado patients see less than the reported initial average weight loss of 35-50% of their unhealthy body weight.
 This is much less effective and less durable than other surgical options, and many patients do not achieve even this level of weight loss.

 Some believe that regular follow-up can alleviate this problem.
 Dr. Paul O’Brien, who published a study supporting the Lap BandTM, says, “Compliance and follow-up are critically important.
 There are plenty of people out there doing this surgery without a follow-up program for their patients, and they are setting them up for failure.”

 It’s true that, in every kind of weight loss surgery, routine follow-up after surgery is critical.
 Patients who regularly check in with their surgeon and dietician lose more weight and have better long-term outcomes than those who do not.

 However, even with regular follow-up, the Lap BandTM is an inefficient weight loss solution.
 The weight loss numbers cited above include both patients who follow up, and those who do not.
 By contrast, with gastric bypass surgery, patients generally lose 65-90% of their excess weight.
+With gastric sleeve surgery, many patients lose 60-80% of their unhealthy body weight.
 While following up with your doctor is crucial, this is not enough to make the Lap BandTM a viable weight-loss surgery.

 Evolution of Lap BandTM Surgery